Daniel009891/my-api/README.md

 # **Poochbook-API**

 This is a content-sharing platform for your pets, any pet can sign up!
-The site includes registration and sign-up, you can add posts, reply to posts, follow or unfollow a user, vote or downvote posts, and save posts for future viewing.
+The site includes registration and sign-up, you can add posts, comment on posts, follow or unfollow a user, like or downvote posts, and save posts for future viewing.

 This project is the last of five projects that need to be completed to receive a diploma in Software Development from The Code Institute.